 Low and behold, I had an amazing birth.
 I started with my surges at 7am, I went back to bed to sleep and conserve my energy.
 Come 3pm after having a nice, relaxing bath and practising my affirmations / visualisations we decided to go to the birthing unit, I was shocked to find out that I was 9cm dilated.
 I immediately got into the birthing pool and I later gave birth to Lucy at 6:44pm after only having 1 paracetamol (I knew that working with my body rather than against it would help with the surges, but I never expected to be able to give birth without pain relief).
 My birthing experience had been amazing, I was so proud of what me and Chris had achieved.

 I could never have imagined giving birth in such a positive way, I genuinely felt like superwoman and immediately felt like every woman and their partner should have the opportunity to feel this way during their pregnancy and their birth.
 I felt like I needed to shout out from the rooftops everything that Abby had taught us.
 You can read my full birth story here.

-So here I am today, I have completed my Hypnobirthing training and I am excited to share all of my knowledge with parents to be to help empower them throughout their journey, I genuinely feel passionate about helping women and their birthing partners to have the best possible birthing experience.
+So here I am today, I have completed my Hypnobirthing training and having now taught lots of parent to be these amazing tools.
+It’s such a privilledge to share all of my knowledge with parents to be to help empower them throughout their journey.
+I genuinely feel passionate about helping women and their birthing partners to have the best possible birthing experience.